Trump says he never confronted Putin about Russia bounty reports -Axios | Politics

 Russia has denied the reports.
 Asked why he did not confront Putin on the issue in their call last Thursday, Trump told Axios, "That was a phone call to discuss other things, and frankly that's an issue that many people said was fake news."

+Trump has been dogged by criticism that he was too friendly toward Moscow since taking office.
+The U.S. intelligence community found that Russia interfered in the 2016 presidential election to boost his chances of winning the White House.
+Special Counsel Robert Mueller's report last year determined his campaign had numerous contacts with Russian officials but that there was not enough evidence to establish a criminal conspiracy.
 National security adviser Robert O'Brien has said Trump was not verbally briefed on the Russian bounty intelligence because his CIA briefer concluded the reports were uncorroborated.
-"NEVER REACHED MY DESK"

 ALSO READ